IPv6 Connectivity in WSL2

 Edit

-every time the WSL instance starts. - Update the kernel.
+tailscaledevery time the WSL instance starts. - Update the kernel.

 Tailscale needs

-, so we have to build the kernel.
+CONFIG_IPV6_MULTIPLE_TABLES, so we have to build the kernel.
 (If you trust me, you can download my kernel.)
 Clone the WSL2 kernel.
-Add a lineCONFIG_IPV6_MULTIPLE_TABLES=y
+Add a lineCONFIG_IPV6_MULTIPLE_TABLES=ytoMicrosoft/config-wsl, and edit theCONFIG_LOCALVERSIONline with a name you will recognize later.
+Follow the build instructions in the README.
+Download/copyvmlinuxtoC:\vmlinux.
+Create a file%UserProfile%\.wslconfigcontaining[wsl2] kernel=C:\\vmlinux(Note the double backslashes in the path.)

 -